 If your case is either bound over for a jury trial from Conyers Municipal Court or begins in Rockdale County State Court, the Rockdale County District Attorney’s Office is then responsible for the prosecution of your City of Conyers or Rockdale County DUI.
 The District Attorney’s Office will open up a file and conduct an investigation before filing an accusation or indictment in court.
 Once an accusation or indictment is filed, then the Rockdale County Clerk of Court will place your case on an arraignment calendar, which may be followed by a motions hearing date, a calendar call date and finally a trial date.
 Our Conyers DUI lawyers are familiar with the process as to how your DUI case progresses in the Rockdale court system.
 Mr. Sullivan was the lead Assistant District Attorney (prosecutor) in Rockdale County State Court before he went into private practice in 2006.

-The newly appointed District Attorney of Rockdale County is Alisha Adams Johnson.
+The elected District Attorney of Rockdale County is Alisha Adams Johnson.
 Currently, there is one elected State Court judge.
 Other judges may fill in from time to time, but that is a rare occurrence in Rockdale County.
 If your Rockdale DUI either begins in Rockdale County State Court or is transferred to Rockdale State Court from Conyers Municipal Court, Judge Nancy N. Bills will preside over your case unless there is a felony charge associated with your case.
 Judge Nancy Bills was also an Assistant District Attorney in Rockdale County before going into private practice.
 Judge Bills was also a solicitor in Conyers Municipal Court before being elected as State Court Judge of Rockdale County.
 If you have a felony charge, your case will be randomly assigned to either Chief Superior Court Judge David Irwin, or Judge Robert Mumford.
 In most cases, the assigned judge will preside over your case until a final resolution is reached.
 The majority of DUI cases that our Conyers DUI lawyers send over for jury trial are treated as misdemeanors (like any traffic offense) and go to the Rockdale County State Court.

 Sometimes the facts of a particular DUI may be best suited for a “bench trial” (a trial where the judge decides the case instead of a jury).
 A bench trial can be a sound strategy, sometimes it is not.
 When a bench trial is not a viable option, then a jury trial may be the best possible option to avoid a DUI conviction in your Conyers DUI case, especially if the prosecution refuses to negotiate an acceptable resolution in your case.